pbs-assess/pacea/README.md

     record, that incorporates observations from different platforms (satellites, ships, buoys, and Argo floats):

-    -   provided as weekly and monthly means from Sep 1981 to Jun 2023.
+    -   provided as weekly and monthly means from Sep 1981 to Sep 2023.

 -   9 climatic and oceanographic indices, such as the Pacific Decadal Oscillation and those related to El Niño.

--   estimates of abundances for Harbour Seals and Pacific Hake.
+-   estimates of abundances for Harbour Seals and Pacific Hake (with Pacific Herring coming soon).

 Plotting and helper functions are provided, and demonstrated in the detailed vignettes.
 All data and model outputs are fully documented and